featured

 I feel that it isn't as simple as 'yes' or 'no' in terms of whether Bruno should be kept or not.
 When you dive deeper into it, there are several reasons for both arguments.

 Let's say that Al-Hilal, who are 2nd in the Saudi Pro League, 6 points behind leaders Al-Ittihad, do come in with an offer of £100m or more, will INEOS not be tempted by such a price?
-We know how they've been when it comes to cost saving as they have gone to the absolute extreme in terms of trying to save money at the club.
+We know how they've been when it comes to cost saving as they have gone to the absolute extreme in terms of trying to save money.

 As United appears to be run more like a business than a football club, you wouldn't put it past INEOS and the Glazers to consider a deal of this magnitude.